Travis Konecny: Junior

 After attending the Flyers' training camp, Konecny was sent back to his junior hockey team in time for the start of the 2015–16 OHL season.
 There, he posted nine goals and 45 points in his third OHL season before becoming part of a major trade with the Sarnia Sting on January 6, 2016.
 Konecny and Sam Studnicka were sent to Sarnia in exchange for Sasha Chmelevski, Chase Campbell, and eight picks in that year's OHL draft, with an option for two extra draft picks if Konecny spent the 2016–17 season in the OHL as well.
 With Sarnia, Konecny played with future NHL players Jordan Kyrou, Jakob Chychrun, and Pavel Zacha.
 After the trade, Konecny scored 23 goals and 56 points in the remaining 31 games of the regular season, and added a goal and two assists in his first two playoff games before a shoulder injury put his postseason run on pause.
-Although Konecny was meant to rejoin the team for Game 5 of the first-round OHL playoff series, Sarnia was swept in four games by the Plymouth Whalers.
+Although Konecny was meant to rejoin the team for game five of the first-round OHL playoff series, Sarnia was swept in four games by the Plymouth Whalers.

 Professional

-On October 10, 2016, Flyers general manager Ron Hextall announced that both Konecny and Provorov had been named to the opening-night roster for the 2016–17 NHL season, and that they were foregoing the usual nine-game tryout period for junior-aged rookies.
+On October 10, 2016, Flyers general manager Ron Hextall announced that both Konecny and Provorov had been named to the opening-night roster for the 2016–17 season, and that they were foregoing the usual nine-game tryout period for junior-aged rookies.
 Konecny was set to begin the season on the second offensive line, alongside Sean Couturier and Jakub Voráček.
 His first two professional hockey points came in his NHL debut on October 15, with two assists in a 4–2 defeat of the Los Angeles Kings.
 Konecny's first NHL goal came on October 26, in the third period of a 4–3 win over the Buffalo Sabres.
 His goal broke open the scoring for Philadelphia, who recorded three power play goals in the third period to take Buffalo to overtime and an eventual shootout win.
 His first major penalty for fighting came a month later, as the 5 ft 10 in Konecny went up against the 6 ft 0 in Brandon Pirri of the New York Rangers on November 25.
 By January 2017, Konecny had been flipped from the left wing to the right, and had been moved up to the top line with Claude Giroux and Michael Raffl, although coach Dave Hakstol continued to shift skaters around while attempting to find a rhythm for the team.
 After taking a hit against the St. Louis Blues on February 6, Konecny was confined to a walking boot with leg and ankle injuries, and was expected to miss four to six weeks of the season.
 He missed nine games before returning to the lineup on March 4 for a 2–1 loss to the Washington Capitals, playing on the fourth-line in order to slowly return to full skating.
 Overall, Konecny had an uneven rookie season, with 11 goals and 17 assists in 68 games and a ±0 plus–minus score.